 The Abyssinian is a regal-looking cat marked for being one of the oldest known breeds.
 This cat is recognized by its muscular body, arched neck, and large ears.
 Its eyes are shaped like almonds, and it resembles paintings and sculptures of ancient Egyptian cats.
 The Aby first made its appearance in America via England in the early 1900s.
 It makes a great pet, and you will likely agree with Carolyn Osier, author of Abyssinian Breeders International Kitten Buyer’s Guide: “There is probably no breed anywhere more loyal than the Aby.”
-To make any cat more loyal, make sure you’re not doing any of these 13 things your cat actually hates.

 Commonly known for its wild appearance, the American bobtail is also seen as loving, playful, and really smart.
 They are medium to large cats, recognized by their rectangular bodies and broad heads with a clear whisker break above the muzzle.
 Their muscular appearance makes them seem heavier than they really are, and, as you may have guessed, their short tail makes them similar to the bobtailed wildcat.
 But don’t worry, these cute cats make great pets and enjoy playing games with their humans and even dogs.
-All cat lovers will love these cartoons.

 As the name suggests, this cat has short hair, and it comes in a variety of colors and patterns.
 The American shorthair is full of muscle and gets up to 12 pounds.
 According to Hill’s, these cute cats are equally happy hanging out with the family and taking some alone time for naps in the sun.
 Its first recorded breeding record comes from 1904.
-If your cat could talk, here are the 17 things it would love to tell you.

-As the name indicates, this cat has a wired coat, though it varies in its color and pattern.
+As the name indicates, this cat has a wired coat, though it varies in color and pattern.
 The American wirehair is descended from a spontaneous mutation from farm cats in upstate New York.
 According to the Cat Fanciers’ Association (CFA), these cute cats are easy to care for and resistant to disease.
 They don’t talk too much and they are pretty mellow.

 This breed isn’t as well-known as the look-alike Siamese.
 The two share a similar body type, coloring, and striking blue eyes; the main differences are that the Balinese has a silky, flowing coat and its tail forms a beautiful plume—it might just be one of the cutest cat breeds around.
 Grooming is simple because the coat does not mat, which is nice if you have a busy schedule.
 Even though this cat looks regal with its sapphire eyes, it’s known for being silly and having a big heart.

 Oh no—it’s a wildcat lying on the couch!
 Not really, but the Bengal is richly colored with vivid spots or marbling, making it another one of the cutest cat breeds.
 In addition to being good-looking, its playfulness and intelligence make it a great family pet.
 These cute cats are active and need a good bit of attention but get along well with other pets.
 Most Bengals like water, so they might enjoy watching you brush your teeth or even decide to jump in the shower with you.
-Think that’s funny?
-Check out our favorite silly cat jokes.

 The Birman is long-haired and known for its silky coat, deep blue eyes, and white gloves or socks on each paw.
 Rumor has it these cute cats were companions of temple priests in northern Burma, but from there, their story takes a turn for the worse.
 During World War II, Birmans were nearly wiped out of Europe.
 But two were kept safe, so we still get to enjoy one of the cutest cat breeds today.